 Bunker Hill in Berkeley County, West Virginia — The American South (Appalachia)

 Location.
-39° 20.021′ N, 78° 3.43′ W. Marker is in Bunker Hill, West Virginia, in Berkeley County.
-Marker is at the intersection of Runnymeade Road (County Route 26) and Soldier Drive, on the right when traveling west on Runnymeade Road.
-Marker is located within a pull-out and small parking area directly in front of Morgan's Chapel.
+39° 20.115′ N, 78° 3.186′ W. Marker is in Bunker Hill, West Virginia, in Berkeley County.
+Marker is on Winchester Pike (U.S. 11) north of Old Mill Road, on the right when traveling north.
 Touch for map.
-Marker Touch for directions.
+Marker is in this post office area: Bunker Hill WV 25413, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Morgan Morgan (here, next to this marker); Col. Morgan Morgan (within shouting distance of this marker); Christ Church (approx. ¼ mile away); Morgan Chapel Christ Church (approx. ¼ mile away); James Johnston Pettigrew Monument (approx. 0.6 miles away); Gettysburg Campaign (approx. 1.4 miles away); Darkesville (approx. 2.7 miles away).
 Touch for a list and map of all markers in Bunker Hill.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on July 22, 2012, by Forest McDermott of Masontown, Pennsylvania.
 This page has been viewed 776 times since then and 42 times this year.
 Photos: 1, 2, 3, 4. submitted on July 22, 2012, by Forest McDermott of Masontown, Pennsylvania. • Bill Pfingsten was the editor who published this page.